scicloj/tablecloth/docs/index.md

 #### Ungrouping

 Ungrouping simply concats all the groups into the dataset.
 Following options are possible

 -   `:order?` - order groups according to the group name ascending order.
 Default: `false`
 -   `:add-group-as-column` - should group name become a column?
 If yes column is created with provided name (or `:$group-name` if argument is `true`).
 Default: `nil`.
 -   `:add-group-id-as-column` - should group id become a column?
 If yes column is created with provided name (or `:$group-id` if argument is `true`).
 Default: `nil`.
 -   `:dataset-name` - to name resulting dataset.
 Default: `nil` (\_unnamed)

 If group name is a map, it will be splitted into separate columns.
-Be sure that groups (subdatasets) doesn't contain the same columns already.
+Be sure that groups (subdatasets) doesn’t contain the same columns already.

 If group name is a vector, it will be splitted into separate columns.
 If you want to name them, set vector of target column names as `:add-group-as-column` argument.

 After ungrouping, order of the rows is kept within the groups but groups are ordered according to the internal storage.

 ------------------------------------------------------------------------